FEBRUARY 2017 | RETAIL TRENDS TO WATCH

 The Synchrony Trend Spotter

-Ten Retail Trends to Watch in 2017
+Ten Retail Trends to Watch

 From pop-ups to talking homes, the ten trends below are exciting developments in retail that are sure to make headlines in the coming year.